Code-Institute-Submissions/to-do-app/readme/TESTING.md

 -   The user wants their previously made notes to persist after leaving the site.
     -   localStorage is used to store user note values and types in the browser for the next time they visit the page.
 These notes are then added to the appropriate note section on page load.
     -   Every time a feature related to user notes is actioned on the page, localStorage is updated accordingly.
 For example, if a note is moved to a different section, or if a note is added or deleted.
+    -   Extensive testing was carried out on using localStorage effectively and without error.
+At first, I began by creating individual keys for each note, with the note content as the value, but this proved ineffective and overly complicated to extract the data in the correct order.
+I eventually settled on having all the to-do items in one string value and the completed ones in another.
+I would then split the string into an array and loop through each item.
+    -   Each move of localStorage was tested numerous times, making sure each item was being created, deleted and migrated correctly.

 ![Example notes](/readme/images/local-storage-notes.JPG)
 ![Example localStorage](/readme/images/local-storage.JPG)